Jacqueline L. Bradley

 Geraghty holds a Bachelor of Arts from Colgate University and a Doctor of Humane Letters, honoris causa, from Florida Southern College.
 Geraghty was appointed to the board of directors in May 2017.

 Pam Iorio is the former president and chief executive officer of Big Brothers Big Sisters of America, the country's oldest and most effective mentoring organization.

 Iorio served two terms as mayor of Tampa, from 2003 to 2011, and is credited with helping to revitalize downtown, construction of the Curtis Hixon Waterfront Park, a reduction in crime and improved investments in infrastructure.
 Iorio also served on the Hillsborough County Commission and three terms as the county's supervisor of elections.

-Rhea Law is the former chief executive officer and chair of the board of Fowler White Boggs, a Florida law firm.
+Rhea Law is the president of the University of South Florida.
+Previously, she was the chief executive officer and chair of the board of Fowler White Boggs, a Florida law firm.
 Law led the merger of Fowler with a national firm, Buchanan Ingersoll & Rooney, in 2014.
-She continues to serve there in an of-counsel position.

 Ralph R. Tedesco

 Ralph R. Tedesco is the president and chief executive officer of Levisk Energy Advisors LLC, a strategy and consulting company to the electric and gas industry.
 Tedesco is the former vice chairman of the board of directors of Nova Scotia Power Inc., and previously served as president and chief executive officer of the company.